 Oruro

-After my visit to La Paz, I went to Oruro.
+After I visited La Paz, I went to Oruro.
 I took the first bus that left the terminal and went to one of the two destinations I had in mind, Oruro.

 After visiting this area, I went to the center of Oruro to walk through its squares and to walk its streets a little.